 Geberit regularly reviews the remuneration of its executives, including that of the members of the Group Executive Board.
 This includes regular participation, every two to three years, in benchmark studies on comparable functions in other industrial companies.
-In 2017, a detailed analysis of the remuneration of the CEO and the other members of the Group Executive Board was carried out by an independent external compensation consulting firm, Willis Towers Watson (Switzerland).
+In 2017, a detailed analysis of the remuneration of the CEO and the other members of the Group ExecutiveBoard was carried out by an independent external compensation consulting firm, Willis TowersWatson (CH) as disclosed in last year's Remuneration Report.
 This consulting firm has no other mandates from Geberit.
-The remuneration analysis was conducted on the basis of a peer group of industrial companies headquartered in Switzerland: ABB, AMS, Aryzta, Barry Callebaut, Clariant, Dätwyler, dormakaba, Forbo, Georg Fischer, Givaudan, LafargeHolcim, Logitech, Lonza, OC Oerlikon, Schindler, Sika, Sonova, Straumann and Sulzer.
 The study, together with other published data, was used to determine the target remuneration levels of the CEO and other members of the Group Executive Board for the business year 2018.
 While many different factors (such as the individual role, experience in the role and contribution, company performance and affordability) are considered to determine remuneration levels, the policy of Geberit is to provide a target remuneration that is in principle positioned around the market median.